GuillaumeGomez/rfcs/text/000-rustdoc-bundle-local-resources.md

 - Should we put a size limit on the local resources?
 - Should we somehow keep the original local resource filename instead of just using a number instead?
 - Should we use this feature for the logo if it's a local file?
-- Should we support this for favicon and logo directly into this RFC or should we make a follow-up RFC to allow them to support local files?

 # Possible extensions
 [possible-extensions]: #possible-extensions